wmo-im/wis2box-training/documentation/docs/practical-sessions/converting-synop-data-to-bufr.md

 | --year | The current year. |
 | --month | The current month. |

+!!! note
+    One must be cautious using the default year and month, as the day of the month specified in the report may not correspond with this.
+E.g. June 2023 does not have a 31st day.

 In the examples, the year and month are not given, so feel free to specify a date yourself or use the default values.

 ## ecCodes primer